OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 the documentation and experiment with their `example problem`__ before attempting to wrap your own C or C++ codes.

 The first step in creating a Python extension is to create the interface file for the C functions that are to be wrapped.
-The interface file is analogous to the signature file that F2PY uses, though its format is more like C. For example, consider the engine simulation as described in the :ref:`A-More-Complex-Tutorial-Problem`.
+The interface file is analogous to the signature file that F2PY uses, though its format is more like C. For example, consider the engine simulation as described in the :ref:`more complex tutorial <A-More-Complex-Tutorial-Problem>`.
 There is one function with inputs and outputs effectively passed as arguments.
 The corresponding interface file would look like this:

 .. __: http://www.swig.org/tutorial.html